Creating and Running a Phalcon Project

 PHP 8.0, 8.1, 8.2 | Phalcon 5.x | 5.0.x (official) | Official DevTools may have compatibility issues on PHP 8.x. |

 Important: For PHP 8.x and above, the official Phalcon DevTools may not be fully compatible.
-It is recommended to use a patched version maintained by the community.
-The following project creation steps will include instructions on using Composer to install the patched DevTools.
+It’s recommended to use the fixed version maintained by the community.
+The following project creation steps include instructions on how to install the fixed DevTools via Composer.

 Creating a Phalcon Project

-For easier management, ServBay recommends placing all your website projects under the default web root directory /Applications/ServBay/www
+For easier management, ServBay suggests placing all web projects in the default site root directory: /Applications/ServBay/www

 .
-This example will create the project in that directory.
+This example will use this directory to create the project.

-Navigate to the Web Root and Create a Project Folder
+Navigate to the site root and create a project folder

-Open the terminal, navigate to ServBay’s web root, and create a new folder for your Phalcon project (e.g.,
+Open your terminal, go to ServBay’s site root, and create a new folder for your Phalcon project (for example,

 servbay-phalcon-app